grandballoon/luaturtledesktop/ARCHITECTURE.md

 - 0° = east, 90° = north, counter-clockwise positive
 - Renderer transforms to screen-space: top-left origin, y-down
 - Transform: screen_x = center_x + turtle_x, screen_y = center_y - turtle_y
-- CD's default coordinate system is bottom-left y-up, so the transform is actually just a translation to center the origin (CD handles the y-flip)

-## Animation and Timing

-Animation speed follows Python turtle's convention:
-- speed(0) = instant (no animation)
-- speed(1) = slowest
-- speed(10) = fastest
-- Default: speed(5) — deliberately not specified yet, will tune during testing

-Between animation steps, the renderer calls `IupLoopStep()` to keep the window responsive (prevents "not responding" on the OS level) and uses `os.clock()` busy-wait or `IupFlush()` + sleep for frame pacing.

-## Alpha Transparency

-CD supports alpha via Context Plus drivers:
-- Windows: GDI+ (`cdUseContextPlus(1)`)
-- Linux: Cairo context plus
-- macOS: Cairo context plus

-The renderer enables context plus at canvas creation time.
-Colors throughout the system carry 4 components (r, g, b, a).
-The API accepts both:
-- `pencolor(r, g, b)` — alpha defaults to 1 (opaque)
-- `pencolor(r, g, b, a)` — explicit alpha

-Channel values auto-detected: all <= 1 → 0-1 range; any > 1 → 0-255 range.
+## Web Port Architecture (Future)

+When porting to the web, the approach follows WebTigerPython's solution:

+- Lua runs in a Web Worker via Wasmoon (Lua 5.4 compiled to WASM)
+- Canvas2D renders on the main thread
+- Communication via `postMessage` + `SharedArrayBuffer` + `Atomics.wait`
+- `core.lua`, `screen.lua`, `colors.lua` are shared verbatim
+- Execution host and renderer are web-specific

+The desktop and web versions will be separate repos with shared core logic.
+Good documentation and testing are the bridge, not shared code in the execution host or renderer layers.

 ## Testing

-Core tests use plain Lua 5.4 assertions against a renderer stub (same pattern as the web version).
-No IUP/CD dependency for core tests.
+Core tests use plain Lua 5.4 assertions against screen/core with no renderer dependency.
+No Cairo/SDL2 needed for core tests.

+Multi-turtle tests verify behavior against Python turtle's actual behavior, validated via test scripts run against CPython.

-Renderer tests require IUP+CD installed and are run separately.
+Visual tests (examples/) require the window and are verified visually.

-Integration tests run complete programs (Turtle Geometry exercises, Python turtle examples) and verify they execute without error.

-## Future: Web Port

-When porting back to the web, the approach will follow WebTigerPython's solution to the rAF problem.
-The desktop and web versions will be separate repos with shared API surface and coordinate conventions.
-Good documentation and testing are the bridge, not shared code.

-Free wins for the web port:
-- Segment log format is renderer-agnostic
-- API surface is identical
-- Coordinate conventions are identical
-- Named color table is pure Lua, shared directly
-- LuaLS annotations are shared directly
-- Test suite (core tests) is shared directly